axelbudde/starter-research-group/content/event/can-we-test-ourselves-out-of-the-covid-19-pandemic/index.md

 location: Registration via Eventbrite for Zoom - event hosted by [Professor Irene Petersen (UCL Institute of Epidemiology & Health)](https://iris.ucl.ac.uk/iris/browse/profile?upi=IPETE57) and chaired by [Anushka Asthana (The Guardian)](https://www.theguardian.com/profile/anushkaasthana).

 summary: A symposium to explore the opportunities and challenges of mass testing as an exit strategy for the COVID-19 pandemic.
+Test.
 abstract: "Can we test ourselves out of the Covid-19 pandemic?"

 # Talk start and end times.